 Issue Feedlot industry desired outcome Project areas and comments marbling interactions. lonophores, antibiotics and hormonal growth promotants Address the public perceptions about the use of ionophores, antibiotics and hormonal growth promotants.
 Collation of relevant data and information in preparedness for media enquiries.
-Develop alternatives that can be utilised in the 'life after ionophores, antibiotics and hormonal growth promotants' period.
-Probiotics.
+Develop alternatives that can be Probiotics. utilised in the 'life after ionophores, antibiotics and hormonal growth promotants' period.
 Investment in strategic initiatives to develop alternatives to ionophores, antibiotics and hormonal growth promotants.
 Economic contribution of hormonal growth promotants to Australian beef industry Benefit cost analysis of the continued use/non-use of hormonal growth promotants and impacts on markets and meat consumption.
 Independent economic analysis.
-Impact of hormonal growth promotants on eating quality Recommendations on optimal usage of hormonal growth promotants available to industry by: Collation and extension of relevant information.
-Pesticide Residue Rapid Tests Development of rapid tests, for use at point of commodity receival, for all major chemical contaminant groups.
+Impact of hormonal growth promotants on eating quality Recommendations on optimal usage of hormonal growth promotants available to industry by: Collation and extension of relevant information. livestock category market specification, including impact on eating quality Pesticide Residue Rapid Tests Development of rapid tests, for use at point of commodity receival, for all major chemical contaminant groups.
 Test development.
 Sorghum Ergot Alkaloid Rapid Tests Development of rapid tests, for use at point of commodity receival, to screen for levels of sorghum ergot alkaloid that affect cattle performance.
 Test development.
 Feedlot Dags Development of alternative processing procedures for daggy cattle.
 Enzyme treatment for daggy cattle that allows them to be presented clean for slaughter.
 Continued liaison with processing sector on alternative treatments for feedlot cattle with dags.
-Continuation of current work to develop and commercialise a pre- slaughter enzyme treatment that removes dags from feedlot cattle.
-Fly Control Industry adoption of integrated fly control programs that minimise chemical usage.
-Continuation of current work on development of fly control procedures.
+Continuation of current work to develop and commercialise a pre- slaughter enzyme treatment that Ely Control Industry adaption of integrated fly removes dags from feedlot cattle.
+Fly Control control programs that minimise chemical usage. development of fly control procedures.
 Development and demonstration of fly control techniques employing parasitic wasps and pathogenic fungi identified in initial fly control project.
 Animal health Definitions Uniformity of animal health definitions across different market specifications Define and agree definitions for mortality, morbidity, etc. and circulate to industry.
 Benchmarking Prototype service for benchmarking animal health parameters in place for industry participants.
 Initial project undertaking to establish benchmarking service for animal health parameters.